Lemon Balm Strawberry Green Iced Tea

 - Brew the Green Tea

-Heat the water to 75–80°C (167–176°F), do not boil.
-Add the green tea bags and steep for 2–3 minutes maximum.
-Remove the tea bags without squeezing and let the tea cool to lukewarm. - Make the Light Strawberry Syrup
+Heat 1.65 L of water to 75–80°C (167–176°F) — do not boil.
+Green tea brewed at boiling temperature turns bitter and harsh, overwhelming both the lemon balm and the strawberry syrup before they even enter the glass.
+No thermometer?
+Boil, then rest uncovered for 4–5 minutes.
+Add 6–7 green tea bags and steep for 2–3 minutes maximum.
+Remove gently without squeezing and cool to lukewarm. - Make the Light Strawberry Syrup

 *Notes :